 Welcome back to the Hylian handbook!
 I say it’s time I dish out a Breath of the Wild cooking guide.
 Don’t worry.
-I’ll filter out the recipe blog tropes like rambling about my morning jog and my evening cat-feeding routine.
+I’ll filter out the recipe blog tropes like rambling about my morning jog and evening cat-feeding routine.

 None of you should feel isolated.